ESPN+: UFC

 In May 2018, the Ultimate Fighting Championship (UFC) announced new five-year digital and linear television rights deals with ESPN, effective January 2019.
 20 UFC on ESPN+ Fight Night cards per year are streamed exclusively by the service, as well as preliminaries for 10 UFC on ESPN Fight Night cards per year.
 ESPN+ will also hold rights to supplemental content such as Dana White's Contender Series, archive content and PPV encores, and offer sales of UFC Fight Pass within the platform.
 The first ESPN+ event, UFC Fight Night: Cejudo vs. Dillashaw, generated 525,000 new subscribers on the day of the event alone.

 On March 18, 2019, it was announced that ESPN had reached a two-year extension of its contract with the UFC.
 Beginning with UFC 236, ESPN+ became the exclusive U.S. distributor of all UFC pay-per-view events for residential customers; they are no longer sold through television providers, and viewers must have an ESPN+ subscription in order to buy them.

-The package will move Paramount Skydance Corporation's Paramount+ and CBS in 2026, including the end of pay-per-view content altogether.
+The package moved to Paramount+ and CBS in 2026, including the end of pay-per-view content altogether.